klawr/deepmech/README.md

 deepmech
 ==============================

-A short description of the project.
+This is a monorepository for different projects and reports which revolve around deepmech. deepmech is a project which aims to bring automatic detection kinematic structures available on different platforms.

+The first steps were done by detecting symbols used in mechanical drawings.
+This simple start allowed to learn about the basics of detection algorithms.
+The project can be reviewed in the respective [directory](reports/srp).

+After the initial experiments using symbols, the results were quickly advanced to detect contraints, too.
+The detection of symbols (nodes) and constraints allowed for the first detection of mechanical linkages.
+The results of these advances were subsequentially presented on the IFTOMM-D-A-CH 2020 in Lienz, Austria.
+The respective report is located [here](reports/iftomm_dach).

+The third project revolves around bringing the applications on to different platforms.
+The respective student engineering project (sep) is a work in progress and will be updated.

 Project Organization
 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md             <- The top-level README
     ├── data
     │    ├── interim          <- Intermediate data that has been transformed.
     │    ├── processed        <- The final, canonical data sets for modeling.
     │    └── raw              <- The original, immutable data dump.
     │
     ├── logs                  <- TensorBoard logs.
 Runs are distributed in ISO8601 format.
     │
     ├── models                <- Trained and serialized models, model predictions, or model    summaries.
     │
     ├── reports               <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── srp            <- Student Research Project.
-    │                         Please refer to the srp folder for more details.
+    │    │                       Please refer to the respective folder for more details.
+    │    ├── srp              <- Student Research Project.
+    │    ├── sep              <- Student Engineering Project. (wip)
+    │    └── iftomm_dach      <- Submission for the IFTOMM-D-A-CH   2020
     │
     ├── requirements.txt      <- The requirements file for reproducing the analysis   environment.
     │
     └── src                   <- Source code for use in this project.
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+         ├── data             <- Scripts to download or generate data │     └── cluster_colors.py  - Script to transform grayscale images to bw │     └── invert_colors.py   - Small script if cluster_colors got it wrong.
          │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── predict_model.py
-        │   └── train_model.py
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations │   └── visualize.py
          └── utils.py         <- Helper functions to distribute data and log results.
                                  These methods ensure that the raw data is never touched, the intermediate data is accessible and the processed data can be fed into the model in an orderly way.

 --------